yt-dlp/yt-dlp/README.md

                                      playlist information in a single line.
     --print-json                     Be quiet and print the video information as JSON (video is still being downloaded).
+    --force-write-archive            Force download archive entries to be written as far as no errors occur, even if -s or another simulation switch is used.
+                                     (Same as --force-download-archive)
     --newline                        Output progress bar as new lines --no-progress                    Do not print progress bar
     --console-title                  Display progress in console titlebar